Identifying the Root Causes of Website Traffic Drops

 5. Conduct a Backlink Audit

-One possible cause for the decline could be so called “toxic” or low-quality backlinks that hurt your site’s ranking.
-Think about it: if Google decides “That link that was driving all that SEO love to your website?
+One possible cause for the decline could be so-called “toxic” or low-quality backlinks that hurt your site’s ranking.
+Think about it: if Google decides, “That link that was driving all that SEO love to your website?
 Yeah, we don’t think it’s a thing anymore, so we’re not going to boost your rankings because of it.”

 Some nice tools to use are Majestic and on-page.ai, which include topical backlink analysis to show if the backlinks you receive are topically relevant to your website’s raison d’être.

-You know, what you do.
+You know, what your business does.

 Maintaining a healthy backlink profile is crucial for your website’s ranking and traffic growth.
 However, unnatural or low-quality backlinks can harm your website’s performance and lead to a sudden drop in traffic.
 This is where conducting a backlink audit comes into play.